fhi-beta/xx_03/README.md

 ## Background

 You are a statistical consultant, and someone has come to you with a problem they need help with.
-You need to answer their question.
+You need to answer their question. **YOU MAY ANSWER IN EITHER ENGLISH OR NORWEGIAN.**

 ## Test: Question